 I use this product before applying a new sealant or wax to my car or to prep the paintwork before polishing.
 It doesn’t replace the need to chemically and physically decontaminate the paintwork, but it does help to reduce the frequency that those steps would need to be performed.
 It can also be used as a clay lubricant.

-This is an iron fallout remover which dissolves any iron particles that may have bound to the paint’s surface or alloys.
-It’s fast acting, and does an excellent job at removing the iron particles.
+This dissolves any iron particles that may have bound to the paint’s surface or alloys.
+It’s fast acting, and does an excellent job at removing stubborn embedded iron particles.
 It’s definitely one of the most cost effective fallout removers on the market and the quality is top notch.

 Here are links to Bilt Hamber Korrosol: